This beautifully-presented mid-terrace cottage is set over three floors, and is located close to all attractions right in the heart of Chester.

 Great care and attention has been taken to ensure that this is a warm and welcoming property for guests to enjoy, and is an excellent base to return to after a busy day of holiday making.

-On the ground floor you will find a well-equipped and spacious kitchen, leading through to an attractive living and dining area with leather seating, wooden floors and an attractive gas fired stove, perfect for cosy winter evenings in with a glass of wine or two.
+On the ground floor you will find a well-equipped and spacious kitchen, leading through to an attractive living and dining area with leather seating and wooden floor.

 The main bedroom is located on the first floor together with a modern stylish bathroom, and a generous landing area complete with a large comfortable armchair which can be used as a single sofa bed, the perfect place to curl up with a good book.

 The single bedroom is located on the second floor.

 French doors lead off the dining area to a lovely quiet walled patio area complete with table and chairs and a BBQ, ideal for cooking up some locally-sourced produce.

 Stepping out of the front door of this cottage you will find all that Chester has to offer; you could take a morning stroll along the canal, hop up onto the historical Roman walls, or marvel at the choice of shops, pubs and restaurants that are just waiting to be discovered.